A. B. and C.: Plot summary

 Number Two is directed by Number One to step up efforts to extract information from Number Six—specifically relating to what information he is believed to have sold, leading to his resignation from the intelligence agency he worked for.
 Two directs Number Fourteen to prepare a machine she has developed.
 With the help of an injected drug, it will allow observation of, and influence on, the dream-state of a person connected to it.
-They have prepared three dossiers of foreign agents that Six was known to have met during an elegant party hosted by Madame Engadine prior to his resignation, suspecting that he has sold out to one of them.
+They have prepared three dossiers of foreign agents that Six was known to have met during an elegant party hosted by Madame Engadine prior to his resignation, suspecting that he has sold out to one of them, the whole event plays out as an alternative life if the village hadn't gotten to him first.
 The dossiers are labelled "A", "B", and "C".

 On the first two nights, Six is sedated through his evening tea, brought to Number Fourteen's laboratory, injected with the drug, and connected to the machine.
 Two and Fourteen watch events unfold in Six's visions of the party, and then insert, separately, the dossiers for "A" and "B", agents with known ties to Six.
 During the first night with "A", a defector, Six refuses to sell his secrets to "A", and then escapes from being kidnapped by "A" and his henchmen.
 During the second night with "B", a female spy, Six avoids answering her questions regarding his departure.
 Fourteen uses the machine to speak directly to Six via "B", but he becomes suspicious and when "B" is threatened by hostile agents to be killed, he does not stop to save her.
 Two determines that neither "A" nor "B" is the person they seek, and Six is returned each night to his home.
 After the second night, dim memories of the experiment lead Six to follow Fourteen around The Village, eventually coming across her laboratory.
 He dilutes the final injection after verifying the dossier for "C".
 That (third) night, Six fakes drinking the drugged tea, and instead acts drugged before he is taken back to the laboratory.